XikunJiang/xikunjiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I will join [Aalborg University (CS-CPH campus)](https://www.cs.aau.dk/) as an Assistant Professor in June 2026.
-Previously, I was a Postdoctoral Researcher at the Department of Computer Science, University of Copenhagen.
-I received my Ph.D. in Computer Science from Shanghai Jiao Tong University in 2023 and my Bachelor's degree from Sichuan University in 2017.
+I am an Assistant Professor in the Department of Computer Science at [Aalborg University (CS-CPH campus)](https://www.cs.aau.dk/) (Copenhagen campus).
+Previously, I was a Postdoctoral Researcher at the University of Copenhagen.
+I received my Ph.D. from Shanghai Jiao Tong University in 2023 and my Bachelor's degree from Sichuan University in 2017.

 My research focuses on **Trustworthy** and **Responsible AI**, with an emphasis on **privacy-preserving** methods and **AI verification** techniques for secure and reliable AI systems.
 I am also interested in designing algorithms and systems for **fair, secure, and efficient data trading and utilization**.